sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

-&nbsp;

-Take the values from here to use later in gaming project.
+Take the values  of PROJECT_ID, PROJECT_DID, API_KEY_HASH from here to use later in gaming project.

 ---